jarviscanada/jarvis_data_eng_AhmadSalaymeh/README.md

 ## Professional Experiences

 **Date Engineer, Jarvis (2022-present)**: I am currently implementing Data applications utilizing Python, Pandas, Flask, AZURE, PostgreSQL, and REST APIS.
-I participated in daily scrum meetings with the development team.
-It allowed us to communicate, problem-solve, and discuss our current goals for the day.
+Participating in daily scrum meetings with the development team.
+This allows us to communicate, problem-solve, and discuss our current goals for the day.
 I used Notion to track my daily tickets and sprint backlog.

 ## Education